barbarer/py4e-int/_sources/functions/func_Str_Cond.rst

 .. note::

-   Use the slice [start:end] operator to get a slice (substring) from a string.
+   Use the slice ``[start:end]`` operator to get a slice (substring) from a string.
 It will return a new string starting at the start and including all the characters up to just before the end (end - 1).
+   If ``start`` is missing the default is 0 and if ``end`` is missing the default value is the length of the string.

 .. fillintheblank:: fsc_fitb_three_char_slice